Find Drug & Alcohol Detox Centers in Boulder, CO

 Key MAT Medications and Regulatory Status in Boulder

-Medication-assisted treatment (MAT) in Boulder is regulated at both the federal and state levels.
+Medication-assisted treatment in Boulder is regulated at both the federal and state levels, with oversight focused primarily on controlled substances used to treat opioid use disorder.

 Buprenorphine: